pro555161/DarkLordRevampedOfficial/README.md

 **DarkLord Remastered** is a Discord multitool designed for advanced webhook and token-related operations.
 It provides multiple utilities for managing, modifying, and testing Discord webhooks.
 This project is fully open source.

 https://www.youtube.com/watch?v=G1WrZ7jzqP8
+And by the way for the DarkLordGUI it is not open source you can decode it.
+It is made using pyinstaller with an ico.

 ---